-- SBQ: Single-Bit Quantization, which is commonly used in most prior hashing methods. - DBQ: Double-Bit Quantization proposed by Kong and Li [14]. - Ours: Our binary code embedding method, Quadra-Embedding.
+- SBQ: Single-Bit Quantization which is commonly used in most prior hashing methods. - DBQ: Double-Bit Quantization proposed by Kong and Li [13]. - Ours: Our binary code embedding method, Quadra-Embedding.

 We tested different quantization schemes with hashing functions computed by hashing methods listed in Sec.
 4.2.
 We combined one of quantization strategies with one of hashing methods.
 To concisely represent them, we use a naming scheme like LSH-SBQ, which uses SBQ with LSH.
 As another example, LSH-Ours denotes our embedding scheme combined with LSH.
-Note that comparisons in this paper are done with the same code length, not doubling the number of bits in SBQ.
-For instance, ITQ-DBQ and ITQ-Ours with 64 bits use 32 projections computed from ITQ and then compared it with ITQ-SBQ with 64 bits (64 projections).

 We did not compare our method against hierarchical hashing [11], mainly because hierarchical hashing is not naturally applicable to different hashing methods listed in Sec.
-4.2, and its simplified version (using four regions with DBQ's thresholds) has been shown to be consistently inferior than DBQ [14].
+4.2, and its simplified version (using four regions with DBQ's thresholds) has been shown to be consistently inferior than DBQ [13].

-4.4.
-Protocols
+4.4 Protocols

-We followed the evaluation protocols that have been widely used in recent papers [12, 25].
+We followed the evaluation protocols that have been widely used in recent papers [12,17].
 We trained hashing functions with randomly chosen 20 k training points on CIFAR-60K-512D and GIST-1M-960D, 100 k points on GIST-75M-384D.
-Then we randomly selected 10 k, 1 k, and 500 queries on CIFAR-60K-512D, GIST-1M-960D, and GIST-75M-384D, respectively.
+Then we randomly selected 10 k, 1 k, and 500 queries on CIFAR-60K-512D, GIST-1M-960D, and GIST-75M-384D respectively.

-All the experimental results on CIFAR-60K-512D and GIST-1M-960Dare averaged over five independent training times, and results on GIST-75M-384D are averaged over three independent training times because of its long computational time.
+All the experimental results on CIFAR-60K-512D and GIST-1M-960D are averaged over five independent training times, and results on GIST-75M-384D are averaged over three independent training times because of its long computational time.